openstack-archive/fuel-docs/pages/reference-architecture/0100-bonding.rst

 * Connect "br-prv" and "br-storage" bridges to "br-bond0" by OVS patches.
 * Leave all of the other things unchanged.

-Here is a example of "network_scheme" section in the node configuration:
+Here is an example of "network_scheme" section in the node configuration:

 ::